General Meeting June 26, 2021

 General Meeting April 24, 2021

-Presentation by Congressman Scott Peters and Mayor Sergio Dedina
+Presentation by Congressman Scott Peters and Mayor Serge Dedina

 Congressman Scott Peters serves California’s 52nd Congressional District, which includes the cities of Coronado, Poway and most of northern San Diego.
 First elected in 2012, Scott has worked across the aisle to fix a broken Congress and stand up for San Diego’s military and veterans community.
 After a 15-year career as an environmental lawyer, Scott was elected to the San Diego City Council, where he later became the City’s first City Council President.
 Scott also later served as chairman of the San Diego Unified Port District.